Is

 which carry a

-against failure or defects for sixty days; most
+against failure or defects for sixty days.
+Many

-failures result from power surge or lightning exposure, not from age or
+adaptor failures result from power surge or lightning exposure; they

 warranty covers defects in manufacture and product failure; it does not